Who Is a Startup Founder?

 A lack of proper problem-solving skills will render your product or service unsuccessful.
 The right mindset solves problems as they arise.
 This helps in creating sustainable value in the markets.
 Here are some of the stages that, as a founder, you can use to solve problems:

-• Map the issue: Founders need to analyze what happens to their country and compare
+- Map the issue: Founders need to analyze what happens to their country and compare

 it with other countries.
 This helps determine whether it is a global or a specific

-• Analyze the current situation: Identify existing solutions to issues that are known.
+country issue. - Analyze the current situation: Identify existing solutions to issues that are known.

-• Identify better solutions: A startup must translate its ideas into marketable products.
+If they are not well addressed, you should look for new ideas as a founder. - Identify better solutions: A startup must translate its ideas into marketable products.
 Find and optimize the correct market fit for your product.

-• Improve the process: Startups need a robust attachment to their invented solutions.
+- Improve the process: Startups need a robust attachment to their invented solutions.

 Constant improvement will make your services and products discerned and relevant.